kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ![img.jpeg](Assets/webInterface.jpeg)

 ## Overall Impression of usage testing
-The reviewer was able to build the project and the dashboard component following the instructions given in the README files on the repository.
+The reviewer was able to build and run the project following the instructions.
+And also the documentation also provides adequate installation/execution instructions for different scenarios.
+The reviewer thinks that the project functionality will meet the acceptance criteria.
-**However, the OP is encouraged to add examples of data analysis performed when using the dashboard in the module main page.
-This will allow a quick understanding of the objective of the module.
-It would also be desirable to mention the use of 'Apache Superset' platform in the project (with a link to the projet repository) and to add complete test scenarios in this module to allow any user to easily test the plateform**

 Requirement | Finding